Aidar5/nattoeng/docs/source/book/10_useful_functions/range.rst

 Parameters of function:

 * **start** - from what number the sequence begins.
 By default - 0
-* **stop** - to which number the sequence of numbers ends.
+* **stop** - on which number the sequence of numbers ends.
 Mentioned number is not included in range
 * **step** - with what step numbers increase.
 By default 1

 The range function stores only **start**, **stop** and **step** values and calculates values as necessary.
 This means that regardless of the size of range that describes the range() function, it will always occupy a fixed amount of memory.